Oxford is committed to diversity, equity and inclusion in our organization and the community.

 Hiring a property manager is a significant decision for any property owner.
 It means entrusting someone else with a major asset while also paying them a portion of the revenues.
 However, for property owners who succeed in finding the right partner, the benefits far outweigh any possible downsides.

-For one, property managers take on many of the day-to-day burdens that can soak up an owner’s time and attention.
-The commercial property manager is responsible for maintaining and repairing properties, responding to tenant complaints, handling evictions and legal complaints and oftentimes finds new tenants
+Ann Arbor property managers take on many of the day-to-day burdens that can soak up an owner’s time and attention.
+The commercial property manager is responsible for maintaining and repairing properties, responding to tenant complaints, handling evictions and legal complaints and oftentimes finds new tenants.

-If you are considering hiring a local property manager to look after your real estate, here are four reasons in favor of doing so.
+If you are considering hiring a local property manager in Ann Arbor to look after your real estate, here are four reasons in favor of doing so.

 1. They are better able to market properties to a local audience.